A discussion about violin reduction: geometric analysis of contour lines and channel of minima: List of Instruments in the Corpus

 \begin{credits}

 We thank Pr.
 Sandra Soares Frazao and her research team for sharing their best practices in photogrammetry.
-We would also like to thank Joris De Valck of the MIM (Brussels), Mirte Maes and Karel Moens of the Museum Vleeshuis (Antwerp), and Jan Strick of the Maison Bernard (Brussels).
+We would also like to thank Joris De Valck of the MIM (Brussels), Mirte Maes and Karel Moens of the Museum Vleeshuis (Antwerp) and Jan Strick of the Maison Bernard (Brussels).
 Their expertise on early instruments strengthened the analysis and discussion of our results.
+We thank Jean-Philippe Echard of the Musée de la Musique - Philharmonie de Paris for his careful reading and insightful comments on a previous version of this article.
+Finally, we would also like to thank Iona Thys for the photographic acquisition of the corpus of instruments.

 The authors declare that they have no competing interests. \end{credits}